Skip to content

 What setup does:

-1. Writes main.config.json with your choices
+1. Writes config/main.config.json with your choices

 2. Persists .service_name